aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/symbology-generation-specifics/2d-barcodes/datamatrix-barcodes/_index.md

 gen.Parameters.Barcode.DataMatrix.DataMatrixEncodeMode = DataMatrixEncodeMode.C40;
 gen.Save($"{path}DatamatrixEncodeModeC40.png", BarCodeImageFormat.Png);
 {{< /highlight >}}
+-->

 <p align="center"><img src="datamatrixencodemodec40.png"></p>

 ## **Layout Settings**
 Data Matrix enables different layout variants, which can be set to generate barcodes with required size parameters.
-To set a layout, it is necessary to initialize the [*DataMatrixVersion*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/datamatrixversion/) property of class [*DataMatrixParameters*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/).
+To set a layout, it is necessary to initialize the *DataMatrixVersion* property of class *DataMatrixParameters*.
 It can take the following values:
 -	*Auto*.
 The barcode size will be selected automatically depending on the amount of data to be encoded.
 -	Values from *ECC000_9x9* to *ECC000_140_49x49*.
 These options can be used to set the barcode size manually for standards *ECC000-140*.
 If the amount of input data does not fit to the selected format, an exception will be thrown.
 -	Values from *ECC200_10x10* to *ECC200_144x144*, from *ECC200_8x18* to *ECC200_16x48*, as well as from *DMRE_8x48* to DMRE_26x64.
 These settings allow selecting the barcode size manually for standard *ECC200*.
 If the amount of input data does not fit to the selected format, an exception will be thrown.